Learning Pseudorandom Numbers with Transformers: Permuted Congruential Generators, Curricula, and Interpretability: Experimental Settings

 \subsection{Model and Training Setup}

 We train Transformers to autoregressively predict the next number in sequences generated by PRNGs.
 Given an input $x_0, x_1, \ldots, x_{L-1}$ of length $L$, the model outputs predictions $\hat{x}_1, \hat{x}_2, \ldots, \hat{x}_L$.
 We use a GPT-style decoder-only Transformer~\citep{radford2019language} with Rotary Positional Embeddings (RoPE)~\citep{su2023roformerenhancedtransformerrotary}.
 Except in the model scaling experiments, models use $n_\text{layers}=4$ layers, $n_\text{heads}=8$ attention heads, and an embedding dimension of $d_{\text{model}}=1024$.
 The vocabulary size is $2^k$ when predicting $k$-bit outputs.
 For example, at $m=2^{22}$ with $k=11$, the vocabulary size is $2048$, and the model has $52$M parameters.
+We did not use bit-wise tokenization because it increases the sequence length by a factor of $k$, making training substantially more expensive.
 Models are trained with cross-entropy loss and the AdamW optimizer~\citep{loshchilov2019decoupledweightdecayregularization}, using a batch size of 512 for 50k–100k training steps.
 The learning rate uses a linear warm-up followed by cosine decay.
 The context length is $L$, corresponding to sequences of length $L{+}1$.
 Training details are provided in \Cref{appendix:training-details}.